ghialazaro/Cybersecurity-Bootcamp-PROJECT1/README.md

 ~~~

 12. To make the Ansible run the playbook on the ELK server, update the /etc/ansible/hosts file:
-    12.a  In the same file, search for [elk].
+  - In the same file, search for [elk].
 If it doesn't exist yet, add the [elk] header line.
-    12.b  Add the internal IP address of the ELK server and add the python line beside the IP address.
+  - Add the internal IP address of the ELK server and add the python line beside the IP address.
-          For example:
 ~~~
           [elk]
           10.1.0.4 ansible_python_interpreter=/usr/bin/python3